 Each of the Center's rotundas has a corresponding name:

 Southeast corner (Lane Ave. & Olentangy River Rd.) - Brutus Rotunda

 Drop Off / Pick Up --- Taxis/ Rideshare (Lyft & Uber)

 We have partnered with KultureCity to accommodate guests with sensory challenges or processing disorders.
 A Sensory Room is available at Section 104 on the Entry Level Concourse.
-Sensory bags containing KCVIP badges, fidget tools and noise canceling headphones and are available.
-Weighted lap pads are available upon request.
-All sensory bags are cleaned and disinfected between uses.
+Sensory bags (cleaned and disinfected between uses) containing KCVIP badges, fidget tools and noise canceling headphones and weighted laptops are available.
 Ask a Guest Services Team Member about access.

 Child Ticket Policy - Ohio State University follows the Big Ten's policy requiring guests of any age to have a valid ticket for entrance into men's basketball and men's ice hockey games.
 For Women’s Basketball, kids under 2 do not need a ticket, but must sit in the lap of their parent /guardian.

 For most concerts and special events, kids under the age of two do not require a ticket; however, they must sit in the lap of their parent /guardian.
 Some family shows require a ticket for kids of any age.

 Strollers are welcome; however, their use may not interfere with other guests or block access.
 They can be stored under the guest’s seat or checked at Guest Services.

 See Tag-A-Kid Program for peace of mind should your child get lost.

 Wellness Room/ Nursing Mothers